 Direct Drive Air Compressors

 Direct drive air compressors do not have a belt or pulley system, as they are powered by a crankshaft connected directly to the motor.
+The crankshaft’s direct connection to the compressor causes the pump to rotate at the same speed as the motor.

 The most significant benefit to this design is its lack of wear parts.
 Because it has a straightforward design, it requires less maintenance, and you save money on belt and pulley replacements.
 This compressor can also withstand the elements, including extreme temperatures, so common applications of direct drive compressors include outdoor work and providing air power in harsh industrial environments.